difuria/Advent-Of-Code/Challanges/2023/Day 3/README.md

 In this schematic, there are two gears.
 The first is in the top left; it has part numbers `467` and `35`, so its gear ratio is 16345.
 The second gear is in the lower right; its gear ratio is 451490.
 (The * adjacent to `617` is not a gear because it is only adjacent to one part number.)
 Adding up all of the gear ratios produces `467835`.

 Your puzzle answer was <!-- 84907174 -->.

+## To Execute

+Depending on the desired challange to be run, alter the `input_text` variable at the top of the file to the relevant file name.

+Then to choose the first or second task append 1 or 2 as an argument to the script

+e.g.

+    python ./main.py 1